 Great skills and a great attitude!
 Those are the keys to great staff success.
 Click To TweetFinding good housekeeping and cleaning staff is one thing, but keeping them well trained with up to date skills is of equal importance.
 When being in charge of housekeeping or cleaning staff you will come across many challenges.

-Evaluating your staff regularly will also help staying ahead of any issues, and keeping your team performing to the highest standards.
-Regular staff evaluations are also highly beneficial in catching potential issues before they turn into bigger problems.
+Evaluating your staff regularly will also help to stay ahead of any issues.
+And keeping your team performing to the highest standards.
+Regular staff evaluations are also highly beneficial in catching potential issues.
+Before they turn into bigger problems.

 Keeping cleaning and housekeeping staff managed well is challenging on different levels.
-Common challenges you might face would either be related to the skillset of the individual, attitudes or teamwork.
+Common challenges you might face would either be related to the skillset of the individual.
+That, or attitudes, or teamwork.

-Looking at the latter first, whether you have a very small team of 1 or 2 housekeepers, or a large group of people, having everyone working together with strong communication is key to success.
-You can notice issues with teamwork if there is a lot of miscommunications, people blaming others for tasks not performed or blame being passed on tasks not executed well.
-If team work is lacking, regular staff meetings can help in giving everyone a voice, opening up the opportunity for everyone to talk about concerns and issues so that they are dealt with instantly instead of lingering for too long.
+Looking at the latter first.
+Whether you have a very small team of 1 or 2 housekeepers or a large group of people.
+Having everyone working together with strong communication is the key to success.
+You can notice issues with teamwork if there is a lot of miscommunications.
+Or when people blame others for tasks not performed.
+Or blame being passed on tasks not executed well.
+If teamwork is lacking, regular staff meetings can help in giving everyone a voice.
+It will open up the opportunity for everyone to talk about concerns and issues.
+So that they are dealt with instantly instead of lingering for too long.
 Having regular team meetings will also give the staff the feeling like they are being valued and listened too.

-Issues with attitudes can be found in people being regularly late for work – leaving early, not being able to take on constructive criticism or not being polite to guests.
-Attitude issues can be dealt with by scheduling in 1-1 talks addressing the issues, making sure the staff member is being listened to so you can understand the reason behind their attitude.
-Perhaps they are struggling with too many tasks, too many hours or problems at home.
-The staff member should be given support where appropriate, but it is also important to set boundaries and clear limits – making sure the staff know that certain behaviour is not acceptable and their job could be at risk.
+Issues with attitudes can be found in people being regularly late for work.
+Leaving early, not being able to take on constructive criticism or not being polite to guests.
+Attitude issues can be dealt with by scheduling in 1-1 talks addressing the issues.
+Making sure the staff member is being listened to so you can understand the reason behind their attitude.
+Perhaps they are struggling with too many tasks.
+Or maybe they feel they work too many hours or have problems at home.
+The staff member should be given support where appropriate.
+But it is also important to set boundaries and clear limits.
+Making sure the staff know that certain behaviour is not acceptable and their job could be at risk.

-Skillset is of paramount importance for your housekeeping staff – they simply must be able to perform the tasks well that you have given them in their job description.
-You might notice beds not being fully made according to the right standard, silver not being polished in the right way or the wrong cleaning products being used to remove stains.
+Skillset is of paramount importance for your housekeeping staff.
+They simply must be able to perform the tasks well that you have given them in their job description.
+You might notice beds not being fully made according to the right standard.
+Or silver not being polished in the right way.
+Or the wrong cleaning products being used to remove stains.

-Equally so when new members join a team it is important for them to receive training so you make sure they are working to exactly your standard.
+Equally so when new members join a team it is important for them to receive training.
+So you make sure they are working to exactly your standard.
 Consider teaming one of your new members with a more experienced one.
-Not only will they be able to pass on skill and routine as per your standards, the idea of a ‘buddy’ system will give the new employee a sense of support to use when management can feel distant or intimidating.
+Not only will they be able to pass on skill and routine as per your standards.
+The idea of a ‘buddy’ system will give the new employee a sense of support to use.
+Especially when management can feel distant or intimidating.